- Ace your internal kickoff meeting

 You might be surprised who asks questions and what questions are asked if you open up a Q&A session.

-Opening the floor for questions gives you a chance to address problematic issues at a high level.
+Opening the floor for questions allows you to address problematic issues at a high level.
 It also allows you to check for understanding before wrapping up the meeting.
 This is even useful on teams where everyone already knows everyone and how the other teams work.

-The problem with Q&A sessions sometimes comes from quiet crowds.
+The problem with Q&A sessions is that they sometimes come from quiet crowds.
 You ask a question, and nobody answers.
 If that’s a problem, you can prime your audience by asking questions about specific issues that are different from the traditional processes that the team has used in the past.

 9. Send a recap email